elusivecodes/FyreCache/README.md

 Load an cacher.

-- `$config` is an array containing the configuration for the cacher.
+- `$config` is an array containing configuration options.

 ```php
 $cacher = Cache::load($config);